 - 1. In the Satellite web UI, navigate to Hosts > Create Host. - 2.
 In the Name field, enter a name for the host. - 3.
-Click the Organization and Location tabs to ensure that the provisioning context is automatically set to the current context. - 4.
-From the Host Group list, select the host group that you want to use to populate the form. - 5.
-From the Deploy on list, select the Red Hat Virtualization connection. - 6.
-From the Compute Profile list, select a profile to use to automatically populate virtual machine settings. - 7.
-Click the Interface tab and click Edit on the host's interface. - 8.
-Verify that the fields are automatically populated, particularly the following items: - The Name from the Host tab becomes the DNS name. - Satellite Server automatically assigns an IP address for the new host.
+Optional: Click the Organization tab and change the organization context to match your requirement. - 4.
+Optional: Click the Location tab and change the location context to match your requirement. - 5.
+From the Host Group list, select a host group that you want to assign your host to.
+That host group will populate the form. - 6.
+From the Deploy on list, select the Red Hat Virtualization connection. - 7.
+From the Compute Profile list, select a profile to use to automatically populate virtual machine settings.
+The Red Hat Virtualization-specific fields are populated with settings from your compute profile.
+Modify these settings if required. - 8.
+Click the Interfaces tab, and on the interface of the host, click Edit. - 9.
+Verify that the fields are populated with values.
+Note in particular: - Satellite automatically assigns an IP address for the new host.

-- The MAC address field is blank.
-The Red Hat Virtualization server assigns a MAC address to the host. - The Managed, Primary, and Provision options are automatically selected for the first interface on the host.
-If not, select them. - The Red Hat Virtualization-specific fields are populated with settings from your compute profile.
-Modify these settings if required. - 9.
-Click the Operating System tab, and confirm that all fields automatically contain values. - 10.
-Select the Provisioning Method that you want to use: - For network-based provisioning, click Network Based. - For image-based provisioning, click Image Based. - 11.
-Click Resolve in Provisioning templates to check the new host can identify the right provisioning templates to use. - 12.
+- Ensure that the MAC address field is blank.
+Red Hat Virtualization assigns a MAC address to the host during provisioning. - The Name from the Host tab becomes the DNS name. - Ensure that Satellite automatically selects the Managed, Primary, and Provision options for the first interface on the host.
+If not, select them. - 10.
+Click OK to save.
+To add another interface, click Add Interface.
+You can select only one interface for Provision and Primary. - 11.
+Click the Operating System tab, and confirm that all fields automatically contain values. - 12.
+Select the Provisioning Method that you want to use: - For network-based provisioning, click Network Based. - For image-based provisioning, click Image Based. - 13.
+Click Resolve in Provisioning templates to check the new host can identify the right provisioning templates to use. - 14.
 Click the Virtual Machine tab and confirm that these settings are populated with details from the host group and compute profile.
-Modify these settings to suit your needs. - 13.
+Modify these settings to suit your needs. - 15.
 Click the Parameters tab, and ensure that a parameter exists that provides an activation key.
-If not, add an activation key. - 14.
+If not, add an activation key. - 16.
 Click Submit to save the host entry.

-To use network-based provisioning, create the host with the hammer host create command and include --provision-method build.
+• To use network-based provisioning, create the host with the hammer host create command and include --provision-method build.
 Replace the values in the following example with the appropriate values for your environment.

 '''

 hammer host create \

 --name "RHV-vm1" \

 --organization "My_Organization" \

 --location "New York" \

 --hostgroup "Base" \

 --compute-resource "My_RHV" \

 --provision-method build \

 --build true \

 --enabled true \

 --managed true \

 --interface

-"managed=true,primary=true,provision=true,compute_name=eth0,compute_network=satnetwork" \

---compute-attributes="cluster=Default,cores=1,memory=1073741824,start=true" \
+"managed=true,primary=true,provision=true,compute_name=eth0,compute_network=satnetwor k" \

+'''

 --volume="size_gb=20G,storage_domain=Data,bootable=true"

-'''

-To use image-based provisioning, create the host with the hammer host create command and include --provision-method image.
+• To use image-based provisioning, create the host with the hammer host create command and include --provision-method image.
 Replace the values in the following example with the appropriate values for your environment.